safesoftware/FMETraining/ServerAuthoring2DataHandling/Exercise2.md

 ---

 <br>**11) Re-Run Workspace**
 <br>Now run the workspace on FME Server.
-Be sure to use the Job Submitter service (not Data Download) so the output is written to the required file.
 This time you will not be prompted with a parameter to select the source (or destination) datasets, but they will be used from the resources folders just the same.

 ---